+In addition to the lighting with controls and distressed municipality breakouts, the study team also used survey responses to examine if there were any differences in NTG across the size of businesses and the business types.
+The sample frame was not specifically stratified at this level.
+The results were also not re-weighted for this analysis and the confidence intervals in the results are large.
+To fully understand the impact that business size and type has on NTG vales, we would recommend conducting a multivariate analysis taking into account covariation with other factors.
+For business size, reflected by number of employees at location, the retrospective NTG values were largest for the smallest (less than 10 people) and the largest businesses (more than 200 people).
+For building type, there was not enough sample to break out many specific building types beyond manufacturing/warehouses and retail; however, both building types had higher NTG values than the rest of the identifiable sample.

 Prospective NTG results

 The study team developed two sets of prospective NTG ratios based on the two sets or retrospective NTG ratios – one that is program/measure specific and one that is submarket specific.
-Table 4-7Table 4-7 shows the prospective NTG ratios for the program/measure approach.
+Table 4-7 shows the prospective NTG ratios for the program/measure approach.
 The table includes the PY2021 retrospective value for context.
 For the EO program, the NTG declines 4 percentage points per year, matching the rate of decline in the Massachusetts downstream custom and prescriptive lighting retrofit initiatives.
 For Small Business, the NTG declines 3.5 percentage points, matching the rate of decline in the Massachusetts downstream custom and prescriptive lighting small retrofit initiatives.

-For the Upstream measures, the NTG declined 5 percentage points for high/low bay and 2 percentage points for lighting with controls, matching the Massachusetts rate of decline for the same measure categories.
-For the Upstream Lighting category, the NTG also declined 5 percentage points, matching the screw-based, fixtures, and exterior categories in Massachusetts.
+In Table 4-7, the Midstream – Lighting with Controls includes all types of lighting installed with controls, including linear lamps with controls, linear fixture with controls, high/low bay with controls, and exterior with controls.
+The Midstream – Lighting category is an aggregated category that includes LED stairwell kits, LED linear lamps, LED linear fixtures, and LED exterior.
+For the Midstream measures, the NTG declined 5 percentage points for high/low bay and 2 percentage points for lighting with controls, matching the Massachusetts rate of decline for the same measure categories.
+For the screw-based and lighting category, the NTG also declined 5 percentage points, matching the screw-based, fixtures, and exterior categories in Massachusetts.

+Section 4.5 presents a comparison of results to Massachusetts and other areas, and it shows how Connecticut values for high/low bay and lighting with controls are substantially higher than in Massachusetts calling into question if the Massachusetts trends are appropriate for Connecticut.
+The study team believes that the trends from Massachusetts still represent the best available information for informing Connecticut.
+The lighting with controls category, which represents all lighting measure with controls, has only a 2% decline over time.
+And for high/low bay, the NTG value is higher in Connecticut but there is no evidence to assume that the rate of decline would be different given this higher value.

 Table 4-7.
 Program/measure prospective NTG ratios